← Blog13 May 20266 min readSF · SaaS

 What an SF agency quote actually pays for

-The actual labour is around 35–45 hours.
-At a fair rate, that's $4,500.
-The other $13,500 funds the existence of the firm.
+The actual labor is around 35–45 hours.
+At a fair senior rate, that's $4,500–$6,000.
+The other $12,000–$13,500 funds the existence of the firm itself.

 The remote alternative for SaaS founders